 Regardless, in literary terms Hesiod is strictly Homer-lite.
 The works most often associated with his name are hardly wonderful literature by his rival's standards, and certainly not by our modern standards.
 But they were very important to the early Greeks and, because the early Greeks are very important to us, Hesiod's works carry a great deal of historical importance.
 Later writers, from Plato and Virgil to Spenser and Milton, adapted elements of his work.

-However, Hesiod's worldview and philosophy, as presented in the works that bear his name, were quite different than those of the famous Greek writers that followed him.
+However, Hesiod's worldview and philosophy, as presented in the works that bear his name, were quite different from those of the famous Greek writers who followed him.
 For Hesiod the world was composed of gods.
 There was a god for everything: the earth, the heavens, the hills, famine, work—you name it.
 And these gods ran everything.
 They made the world run as it does and they could hurt or help us mortal.
 Far from being the gods of some later monotheistic traditions, they were very human in their behaviour—jealous, vain, quarrelling, fickle.
 We had to placate them with praise and offerings to prevent risking their wrath—and even then they could turn on us to suit their own ends.

 Later Greek thinkers turned away from this outlook to find natural or rational explanations of how the world worked and to figure out our place in it.
 Nonetheless, most of them continued to follow the traditions set down by Hesiod and to honour the gods as he proposed, even if they considered it myth (but useful myth)—just as many modern scientists today live and work in the Judaic-Christian tradition regardless of the non-theistic nature of their scientific activity.